Caellwyn/ds_west_082420-python-part-II/README.md

     sys.path.append(module_path)

 from src.student_caller import one_random_student
+from src.student_list import student_first_names
+ds_west = student_first_names
 ```

 ## Base Type Object Methods

 A method is a function that belongs to an object.
-And in Python, most things are objects!
+And in Python, everyting is an object!
 Naturally, the methods that belong to a particular object can vary depending on the object's datatype.

 ### String Methods